beyretb/AnimalAI-Olympics/README.md

 the challenge is to **design both a learning environment as well as an learning agent** in order to perform well on the tests.
 You can train several agents in parallel.

-The goal of this first release is to get feedback from the community.
+The goal of this first release is to **seek feedback from the community**.
 The final design of the environment itself will be very similar to this one, however we are open to suggestion and especially bugs report!
 Head over the the [issues page](https://github.com/beyretb/AnimalAI/issues) and open a ticket using the `suggestion` or `bug` labels respectively.